myNBGcode/E-commerceEnterprise/README.md

 Create a hosted session with the above card details and provide the session ID to execute a pay call.

-After rendering the ACS emulator from the response choose &quot;Authentication successful&quot; and press &quot;Submit&quot;
+After rendering the 3DS html content from the Authenticate Payer call response, choose &quot;Authentication/Account Verification Successful&quot; in the ACS emulator and press &quot;Submit&quot;

 The payment should be completed successfully